elliejeanclark/chess/mynotes.md

 can parse into different words as defined by a regular expression.
 By default, it parses based on any whitespace.
 Scanners can read lots of different data types like ints, bytes, booleans, and all out of a text scanner and do the heavy lifting there for you.

+## JSON & Serialization
+A standardized format for sharing data.
+They contain start and end tags that have key value pairs to represent data.
+"JavaScript Object Notation"

+### xml
+You can add attributes to the start tags, as well as nest attributes inside of the tags.
+Usually nested elements are more complex objects.

+### JSON Data Types
+- Strings
+- Number
+- Boolean
+- Array
+  - Can be mixed types
+- Object
+- Null

+Objects have a bunch of key value pairs inside of curly braces.
+By nesting arrays inside arrays, and objects inside of objects, you can build up a representation of pretty much whatever you want.
+You can think of JSON as essentially a tree.

+### Parsing

+#### DOM Parsers
+Convert JSON text to an in-memory tree data structure.
+The tree is called the DOM or the "document object model" after running the parser to create a DOM, traverse the DOM to extract the data you want.
+Not great for huge data files because it will run out of memory after taking a really long time.

+#### Stream Parsers
+Tokenizers that return one token at a time from the Json data file.
+Last option that you would go to.
+It is low level.
+This is better for those reaaaaaly big files so that you can start and stop and process data a little at a time.
+Streaming parsing is also good if you are looking for one very specific and small thing out of a file.

+#### Serializers/Deserializers
+Use a library to convert from JSON to Java Objects (and vise versa) Gson and Jackson are both popular libraries.

+### Serializing
+Turning data into an array of characters and bytes so that it can be passed or taken from a database.
+Essentially making the big json object into a big string.
+Pretty printing makes the data that is returned really human-readable and indented and so on and so forth.
+Serialization converts each object recursively into a json string.

+### Deserialize
+This is just the opposite of serialization, it takes a json string, and expands it into a full Json object so that it can be read by a human and more operations can be done with the JSON.

+## Design Principles
+The bigger a program becomes, the more important it is to organize it well.
+You will want to find ways to identify actors, objects, and interactions necessary to represent the application's domain.

+Focus on the following high level goals:
+- It does what the customer wants it to do
+- It is easy to understand, debug, and maintain
+- It is extensible to required changes.

+### Design is inherently iterative
+- design, implement, test, design, implement, test...
+- Feedback loop from the implementation back into design provides valuable knowledge.
+- Designing everything before beginning implementation doesn't work.
+- Beginning implementation without doing any design also doesn't work.
+- The appropriate balance is achieved by interleaving design and implementation activities in relatively short iterations.

+### Abstraction
+- Each class ha sa carefully designed public interface that defines how the rest of the system interacts with it.
+- A client can invoke operations on an object without understanding how it works internally.
+- This is a powerful technique for reducing the cognitive burden of building complex systems.

+#### Building abstract classes
+- Classes often model complex, real-world objects.
+- You can't fully represent the thing you are abstracting, so you make domain appropriate decisions about what to represent in methods and variables.
+  - Would you use a heart-rate or fingerprint in a person class?
+  - Probably not, but what if you are building a system for a heart surgeon or for the FBI?

+### Naming
+- Selecting good names for things is critical.
+- Clearly relay function or purpose.
+- Class and variable names are usually nouns.
+- Method names are usually verbs.
+They could also be named the thing that they are returning in some cases.

+### Single-Responsibility Principle
+Each class/method/function should have one well-defined concept.
+All features on that class should be highly related to that concept.

+### Decomposition
+Divide large problems in to smaller sub-problems.
+Process of discovering the abstraction part.
+Levels of decomposition
+- System
+- Subsystem
+- Packages
+- Classes
+- Methods

+### Good Algorithm & Data Structure Selection
+Pick the right algorithm and data structure for the problem.
+No amount of decomposition or abstraction will hide a fundamentally flawed selection of algorithm or data structure.

+### Low Coupling
+The less the classes know about each other the better.
+Minimize the number of other classes a class interacts with or knows about.
+Low coupling reduces ripple effects when a class changes.
+Classes should hide or "encapsulate" information and methods that other classes do not need to know about.

+### Avoid Code Duplication
+- So many copies to maintain.
+- Bugs are duplicated.
+- Makes program longer, decreasing maintainability.
+Solutions
+- Factor Common code into a separate method or class
+- Shared code might be placed in a common superclass.